 Banking institutions in the U.A.E. fall into a number of categories, as defined by the Union Law.
-Domestic commercial banks, also known as "National" banks, of which there are 23 as at the date of this Base Prospectus (source: U.A.E.
+Domestic commercial banks, also known as "National" banks, of which there were 23 as at 31 December 2015 (source: U.A.E.
 Central Bank), are required to be public shareholding companies with a minimum share capital of AED 40.0 million and must be majority owned by U.A.E. nationals.
-Licensed foreign banks, of which there are 28 as at the date of this Base Prospectus (source: U.A.E.
+Licensed foreign banks, of which there were 26 as at 31 December 2015 (source: U.A.E.
 Central Bank), need to demonstrate that at least AED 40.0 million has been allocated as capital funds for their operations in the U.A.E.
 The Union Law also licenses "financial institutions" (institutions whose principal functions are to extend credit, carry out financial transactions, invest in moveable property and other activities, but which are not permitted to accept funds by way of deposits) and financial and monetary intermediaries (money and stockbrokers).